 The COP is charged with evaluating the effectiveness of the Convention.
-The first evaluation will take place beginning no later than six years after the date of entry into force of the Convention (Article 22.1).
-If the COP meets once every two years, the Convention will likely be evaluated at COP3 or COP4, assuming COP1 is scheduled shortly after the Convention comes into force as required by Article 23.2.
-The COP shall decide afterwards on how often it will conduct the evaluation.
+The first evaluation will take place beginning no later than six years after the date of entry into force of the Convention.
+(Article 22.1) The COP shall decide afterwards on how often it will conduct the evaluation.